Incommensurability-induced sub-ballistic narrow-band-states in twisted bilayer graphene

 For energies outside the narrow-band, where the DOS is very small {[}see inset in Fig.$\,$\ref{fig:conductance_vs_ED}(c){]}, the ED and conductance results are very similar for commensurate and incommensurate angles {[}Figs.$\,$\ref{fig:conductance_vs_ED}(b,d){]}, suggesting that incommensurability effects become unimportant.

 \paragraph{Discussion.---}

-We studied the eigenstate localization and transport properties of tBLG for commensurate and incommensurate twist angles around the first magic angle.
+We studied the eigenstate localization and transport properties of tBLG for commensurate and incommensurate angles around the first magic angle.
 For a finite interval of incommensurate angles, encompassing the narrow-band regime, eigenstate delocalization in momentum-space is concomitant with non-Poisson energy level statistics and with a decrease of the conductance with system size.
-This is compatible with sub-ballistic transport and contrasts with commensurate angles, or with any angle away from the narrow-band region, where transport is ballistic.
-Moreover, the results for the scaling of $\mathcal{I}_{k}$ with system size seem to indicate diffusive behavior, although the results from conductance scaling are unclear with the available system sizes.
-The present results indicate that the scenario of a ``magic angle semimetal'' with momentum-space delocalized wave functions, proposed in Ref.~\cite{Fu2018} for a model of moderate angle chiral tBLG, extends to realistic models of incommensurate tBLG with twist angle close to the experimentally relevant magic angle $\theta \approx1.1^{\circ}$.
+This is compatible with sub-ballistic transport and contrasts with commensurate angles, or with angles away from the narrow-band region, where transport is ballistic.
+Moreover, the scaling of $\mathcal{I}_{k}$ with system size seem to indicate diffusive behavior, although the results from conductance scaling are unclear with the available system sizes.
+The present results indicate that the scenario of a ``magic angle semimetal'' with momentum-space delocalized wave functions, proposed in Ref.~\cite{Fu2018} for a model of moderate angle chiral tBLG, extends to models of incommensurate tBLG with twist angles close to the experimentally relevant magic angle $\theta \approx1.1^{\circ}$.

-Our results have major implications for the low energy properties of tBLG as, in the narrow-band regime, incommensurability alone is sufficient to break down a Bloch wave description even for perfectly clean samples.
-In particular, in perturbative analysis of the influence of correlations, the parent state should account for the incommensurate nature of tBLG.
+Our results have major implications for the low energy properties of tBLG as, in the narrow-band regime, incommensurability alone breaks down a Bloch wave description even for perfectly clean samples.
+In particular, an analysis of the influence of correlations should equally account for the incommensurate nature of tBLG.
+These effects have been overlooked in the vast majority of theoretical studies on tBLG, namely the ones starting from continuum models \citep{PhysRevLett.99.256802,Bistritzer2011a,PhysRevB.86.155449}.
 Our findings may also be relevant to the enhanced, linear temperature resistivity observed in tBLG at the magic angle \cite{Polshyn2019,Cao2020}.
 Even though we restricted the study to small angle tBLG, we anticipate that the present results also apply to other systems with concomitant narrow-bands and incomensurability: tBLG at large angles \cite{Pal2019}, double bilayers \cite{Shen2019,Liu2019,Cao2019}, twisted bilayers of transition metal dichalcogenides \cite{Wu2019,Wang2019}.
+We also note that even though our model does not account for lattice relaxation, recent experimental results showed that near the magic-angle, both the relaxed and unrelaxed structures are stable, being possible to change between them by applying a STM tip pulse \citep{PhysRevLett.125.236102}.
+Moreover, even in the relaxed case, the narrow-band is still present \citep{PhysRevB.99.205134} and may even be narrower \citep{PhysRevB.96.075311} with incommensurability effects possibly enhanced.